OElhwry/OElhwry/README.md

 ### About me

-- 🎓 Computer Science graduate — Queen Mary University of London
+🎓 Computer Science grad from Queen Mary, University of London
-- 💼 Open to **junior–mid level** frontend & full-stack roles (London / Remote)
+💼 Open to junior to mid level frontend and full stack roles (London or remote)
-- 🛠️ Currently shipping **PeerFit v2** — a social sports platform on Next.js 15 + Supabase
+🛠️ Currently shipping **PeerFit v2**, a social sports platform on Next.js 15 + Supabase
-- 🎾 Off-screen: calisthenics, tennis, padel, and losing chess in increasingly creative ways
+☕ Runs on tea, late night refactors, and the one line bug fix that always turns into a full rewrite

 ---